lickybuay/lickybuay/README.md

 - 👋 Hi, I’m Sergio Ballestero / @lickybuay
 - 👀 I’m interested in Web Development/Design and My Family
-- 🌱 I’m currently learning NestJS
+- 🌱 I’m currently learning more about Docker/CI/CD
 - 💞️ I’m looking to collaborate on Web and Software Development
 - 📫 How to reach me lickybuay@gmail.com